Vice-President (Administration) and University Registrar

 - If the indemnity is covered by QUT's insurance policies then the indemnity is regarded as low / medium risk and the associated contract may be executed.

 - If the proposed indemnities are not covered by QUT insurance policies or coverage is only available at a prohibitive cost, then a written risk assessment is to be carried out by completing the Risk Assessment worksheet (QUT staff access only).
 The risk assessment is to be reviewed by the relevant delegated officer (Appendix 3 - Schedule of Authorities and Delegations).

 - Upon receipt of such risk assessment and any legal opinion considered necessary, the relevant delegated officer will decide whether the indemnity is low / medium risk or extreme / high risk and whether the contract should be executed on behalf of the University.

 - If the delegated officer determines that the indemnity is extreme / high risk, a risk mitigation strategy is to be prepared and forwarded to Audit and Risk Management Committee for consideration and recommendation to Council.

-- If the risk remains extreme / high following consideration of the risk mitigation strategy, Council will authorise the Executive Director, Finance and Resource Planning to seek the Treasurer's approval, as required under the SBFA Act.
+- If the risk remains extreme / high following consideration of the risk mitigation strategy, Council will authorise the Vice-President (Resources) and Chief Financial Officer to seek the Treasurer's approval, as required under the SBFA Act.

 - Upon Treasurer's approval, the delegated officer may sign the contract on behalf of the University.